Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Unstable front develops heterogeneous structures

 For the normalized MLD $h/h_0$, the 10-th and 90-th percentiles likely reflect compound effects from initialization across-front differences, restratification, and mixing (Fig.~\ref{fig:tsfront}a,~\ref{fig:ufront30h}ab).
 In particular, the finite percentile range at $t=0$ result from shallower versus deeper initialized MLD $h$ for warmer and colder ML, respectively (Fig.~\ref{fig:T0v0}c).
 The time evolution of $h/h_0$ reveals a spatially and temporally variable interplay between BLT-driven deepening and submesoscale restratification \citep[e.g.][]{capet_mesoscale_2008b, mcwilliams_submesoscale_2016, verma_interaction_2022}.
 The asymmetry here is weaker yet shows a slightly stronger increase in the 90-th percentile in the earlier stage, in contrast to a stronger 10-th percentile variability in the later stage after the bulk curvature number peak.
 This is consistent with faster BLT-deepening and slower submesoscale-restratification.
-We further provide direct, localized evidence for this coupling in the subsequent vertical cross-section analysis.
-Comparing the time series of $d/d_0$ and $h/h_0$ also indicates a more significant strain impact on the former based on the frontogenesis analysis.
+We further provide direct, localized evidence for this coupling in the subsequent vertical cross-section analysis.{In the subsequent vertical cross-section analysis, we provide qualitative local context for this coupling rather than a standalone restratification diagnosis.} Comparing the time series of $d/d_0$ and $h/h_0$ also indicates a more significant strain{mesoscale} impact on the former based on the frontogenesis analysis.

 The bulk curvature number $Cu_b$ grows approximately linearly until about $t\approx\qty{30}{\hour}$ (Fig.\ref{fig:tsfront}c).
 After this point, its growth accelerates dramatically, peaking around $t=\qty{44}{\hour}$ as the front visibly fragments (Fig.\ref{fig:curl}c).
 The MLD-averaged vertical kinetic energy, a proxy for BLT intensity, exhibits a primary peak around $t=\qty{30}{\hour}$ (Fig.\ref{fig:tsfront}d).
-This timing could suggest a transition from BLT-dominant early evolution to submesoscale-dominant instabilities which leads to a secondary peak in vertical kinetic energy around $t=\qty{48}{\hour}$.
+This timing could suggest a transition from BLT-dominant early evolution to submesoscale-dominant instabilities which leads to a secondary peak in vertical kinetic energy around $t=\qty{48}{\hour}$ .
 We focus this evolution analysis prior to $t=\qty{61}{\hour}$, after which the frontal fragmentation makes a coherent front-following analysis less reliable.